 So what’s the difference between this chicken vermicelli noodle soup and chicken rice noodle soup?

 There are actually not a lot of differences between the two noodle soups.
 The spice blend and aromatics are slightly different.
 The biggest difference is obviously the choice of noodles.
-I personally think the soft, smooth and slippery vermicelli noodles go with the chicken broth better than the slightly thick and chewy rice noodles.
+I personally think the soft, smooth and round vermicelli noodles go with the chicken broth better than the flat and wide rice noodles.
 Think of it like how we match different pasta shapes to different pasta sauces.

 How to cook Vietnamese Chicken Vermicelli Noodle Soup (Bun Ga)